The descriptions below are for the Spring semester beginning February 3, 2026.

 Growing in the Literary Tradition (ages 9 and up)

-This level shifts the focus away from Song and onto Story and Poetry.
-The students will be lead through classic works of fiction, written in the literary tradition that precedes our modern era, learning to read them metaphorically, based on universal story forms and patterns, images and metaphors that have connected humans from ancient times to the middle ages, only lost in our modern era.
+(January, 2026) In the past this section began thus: This level shifts the focus away from Song and onto Story and Poetry.
+However, with most of the current students at the first level having come through my SRS level, I am choosing to add a portion of singing the songs with which they’ve become familiar.
+As for the Story portion, the students in both levels will be lead through classic works of fiction, written in the literary tradition that precedes our modern era, learning to read them metaphorically, based on universal story forms and patterns, images and metaphors that have connected humans from ancient times to the middle ages, only lost in our modern era.
+Each week we will also read a selection from a chosen poet for the semester.

-Students who have taken the Fairy Tale class (see below), as well as those who have previously taken GLT classes, will have an edge up on this metaphorical way of reading, but we will do our best to bring others up to speed by reading some shorter works (most likely a fairy tale and a myth) in the first week, demonstrating this traditional approach to story, noting standard story patterns, shapes, and images.
+Students who have taken the Fairy Tale class (see below), as well as those who have previously taken GLT classes, will have an edge up on this metaphorical way of reading, but we will do our best to bring others up to speed by reading some shorter works (fairy tales and myths) in the first week, demonstrating this traditional approach to story, noting standard story patterns, shapes, and images.

 How to Read a Fairy Tale: A Primer for Reading Metaphorically (ages 10 to adult)

-This class is not currently scheduled for Spring, 2025, but can be worked into the schedule if an appreciable number of people express interest.
+This class is not currently scheduled, but can be worked into the schedule if an appreciable number of people express interest.

 REGISTRATION